Shanghai2017/add-in-workshop/lesson2.md

       $("#grand-total").click(grandTotal);
 ```

 2.13.
-And the grantTotal function:
+And the grandTotal function:

 ```javascript
       function grandTotal() {